West Coast Aerial Arts Festival | FAQs

 Aerial Arts poses many risks including slips and falls that may result in injury or death.
 The organization prioritizes in safety and shall enforce any and all precautions and safety measures in order to make the event a safe place.
 Mat is required.
 Contestants should only perform skills that they have mastered.
 If for any reason, any part of your act is considered unsafe (including any resulting entanglement), the organization has the right to end your act in order to prevent injury.

 Since 2013, one of the highlights of the WCAAF is the Culminating Concert that features performances by 1st place winners and last year’s 1st place overall winner.
-Also included are group pieces that are put together by all participants during the choreography session scheduled on Sunday.
-This process induces participants to get to know each other and work together.
-Schools and coaches can also prepare in advance, a short routine for their group to present, in lieu of the collaborative grouping.
-The Culminating Showcase is normally scheduled a few hours after the Awards ceremony on Sunday.
+Schools and coaches can also prepare in advance, a short routine for their group to present.
+The Culminating Showcase is normally scheduled a few hours after the Awards ceremony.

 Please check back.
 We shall keep everyone posted and will be announcing updates on this website as well as in our newsletters and social media